matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Future releases

-There are two major points of improvements for the plugins which will be released in the future:
+There are two major points of improvement for the plugins which will be released in the future:

-- **Composability with the existing hardhat plugins.** Compatibility with other hardhat plugins is planned for future, but has not been a focus yet.
+- **Composability with the existing hardhat plugins.** Compatibility with other hardhat plugins is planned for the future but has not been a focus yet.
 - **Improved cross-platform support.**